Running PING-Mapper

 • Y-axis runs from portside (left) to starboard (right), with negative values towards the portside, positive towards starboard

 Here is an example showing the transducer in relation to the control head.
-In this case, you would supply a positive Transducer Offset [X] AND and positive Transducer Offset [Y].
+In this case, you would supply a positive Transducer Offset [X] AND a positive Transducer Offset [Y].

 Step 6